JKirchartz/jkirchartz.github.com/_posts/2013-04-05-vim_quick_start_cheatsheet_and_links.md

 * in command mode to find and replace all occurances in a file type `:%s/original/replacement/g`
 * for an interactive history of commands use `q:`
 * for an interactive history of searches use `q/` or `q?`)
-* need more info? try `:help` there's a wealth of information there, you can get more details about the help command with `:help help`
+* need more info? try `:help` there's a wealth of information there
+    * you can get more details about the help command with `:help help`
+    * you can find an index of commands with `:help index`

 ###VIM Input-mode